northern-bites/nbites/README.txt

    cd $ROBOCUP_HOME/man
    make cross

-If it is your first time running you will be taken to a configuration screen.
+This will take you to a configuration screen.
 If you want to simply test if your code compiles, than press c to begin configuration and then press g to generate the configuration files.

 If you are compiling for the robot you should make sure @MAN_IS_REMOTE@ is set to ON.
 If it is set to OFF, you can change it by moving over the OFF text area